text that reads, crystals, rocks, minerals, gemstones

 Four dark minerals next to white porcelain slabs with residue of each mineral's streak

-In mineralogy, streak is the colour of a mineral in powdered form.
-The colour may be different from the exterior of the mineral.
+In mineralogy, streak is the colour of a mineral in powdered form, which may be different from the mineral's exterior.

-A streak test should only be used in conjunction with other characteristics, such as colour, lustre, and hardness.
-This is because in many cases, the test alone is not conclusive.
+Although a streak test can be useful in helping to identify a mineral, it should only be used in conjunction with other characteristics, such as colour, lustre, and hardness.

 Different minerals with the same colour can have the same colour streak, and many have a white streak.

-Porcelain is used for several reasons.
-It's a hard, man-made material that's readily available and relatively cheap.
-On the Mohs scale of hardness, porcelain grades about 7, and few minerals are harder than that.
+Porcelain is used because it's a hard, man-made material that's readily available and relatively cheap.
+On the Mohs scale of hardness, porcelain grades about 7, and only a few minerals are harder than that.

-Because porcelain is naturally white, the colour of the powdered residue can be easily seen.
+Another advantage is that porcelain is naturally white, so the colour of the powdered residue can be easily seen.
 Rough porcelain is used instead of smooth because it helps break down fragments in the mineral.

-For minerals harder than porcelain, a streak test will not be effective.
+A streak test will not be effective for minerals harder than porcelain.
 These minerals are said to have either a white or colourless streak.
-They're also likely to scratch the plate, which in itself will help with identification.
+They're also likely to scratch the plate, which in itself will help with the mineral's identification.

 The only minerals harder than 7 on the Mohs scale are topaz, which is grade 8, corundum which is grade 9 and diamond which is 10.